msawant060/AWS-CSA/EC2/Fundamentals.md

 #### 8. Elastic Block Storage (EBS) AWS Storage Volume Types: 3 Tpes
    - Amazon EBS allows you to create storage volumes and attach them Amazon EC2 instances.
    - Once attached:
-      - You can create a file system on top of theses volumes,
+      - You can create a file system on top of theses volumes
-      - Run a database, or
+      - Run a database
       - Use them in any other way you would use a block device.

    - The following are the main 3 types